 We asked Positive News readers to share their lockdown coping strategies to help others stay resilient.
 From storytelling on Zoom to learning sign language, this is how you are muddling through

-Sifting through the responses to our request for lockdown coping strategies has been an uplifting exercise at a time when strict new measures are coming into force across Europe in the run-up to Christmas.
+Sifting through the responses to our request for lockdown coping strategies has been an uplifting exercise.

 It was inspiring to discover just how many readers have been using the opportunity of enforced downtime to pick up an instrument or learn a new language.
 The desire to create – from baking to writing stories – was a common thread.
 So was reading, Zooming and spending time outdoors.
 Whether in gardens, for those lucky enough to have one, or public spaces, many of you took solace in nature.